krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 }
 ```

 First we define a helper, then iterate all of the clues, for `1 < c < N`.
 Then we apply the helper function to eliminate values ruled out by the clue in question.
-We don't need to deep clone or return our state object, here-- it's okay to mutate objects in the enclosing scope because we'll only initialize from edge clues once, and won't need to involve this code in recursion, later.
+We don't need to deep clone and return our state object, here-- it's okay to mutate objects in the enclosing scope because we'll only initialize from edge clues once, and won't need to involve this code in recursion, later.

 Now to go back and handle the special cases, `c === 1` and `c === N`, which allow us to completely resolve a cell and an entire row/column, respectively: